christian-gama/microblogs/README.md

 `./eventbus`: Contains the code for the EventBus service.

+`./client`: Contains the code for the Web Client service, which is built in React.

 ## Dependencies

 The project uses Go 1.20, the GoFiber framework (github.com/gofiber/fiber) for HTTP server implementation and Docker/Kubernetes for containerization and orchestration.
+There is also a React web client that uses the Axios library for HTTP requests.

 ## Build and Run